 - Brass plaque by that building's front doors

-Maw Lute was the second Power created at the start of the Age of Goodness to help ordinary people do big things.
+Maw Lute was the first Power created at the start of the Age of Goodness to help ordinary people do big things.
 She is the patron of music and collecting.

 Her dungeons are dragon lairs, her contests are treasure hunts, her champions are Buskers, her gifts are panoplies, and her monsters are dragons.